 With winter upon us, outerwear pieces that are equal parts stylish and sensible are becoming relevant again.
-Wool coats are dressier than any parka, which so many of us were exclusively sporting the past couple of years.
-Staying warm in the winter is a necessity, but now that we’re seemingly back on track for a full social calendar, we can focus our attention back on elegant dress from head to toe.
+Wool coats are dressier than any parka and signal a shift back to elegant dress from head to toe.

-"There are so many great stylish [wool] coats out there at all price points and styles," says stylist Karen Schijman.
+"There are so many great stylish wool coats out there at all price points and styles," says stylist Karen Schijman.
 "Zara offers a wide range of affordable styles, prints, and different colors, so you can go on trend and not break the bank.
 Mango and H&M offer similar options for finding styles and colors that can make a statement or for a classic cut at a reasonable price."
 Although she notes that quality tailoring and durable fabrics are a must for a wool coat, you don't have to pay luxury fashion prices to score coats with these design features.
 We considered dozens of different styles, evaluating coats on their tailoring and fabric, and also looking at color options and details like stitching and darting.
 After considering dozens of brands at a variety of price points, we landed on the following best in show.

 This classic belted coat is the perfect example of what we love most about minimalist brand Totême—its ability to imbue the characteristics of essential garments into holiday wear for maximum versatility.
 The coat is strategically tailored from ethically sourced wool for a loose fit that still feels elegant (note the slits at the arm openings and in the back), with the large shawl collar creating an enveloping shape and the belt offering an option to cinch the otherwise oversized silhouette.